Applying the Benefit Cap

 The Benefit Cap does not apply to households living in Supported Exempt Accommodation.

-It does not apply if you, or your partner, qualify for Working Tax Credit or if you, your partner or any children you are responsible for, and who live with you, are in receipt of one of the following benefits:
+It does not apply if you or your partner qualify for Working Tax Credit or if you, your partner or any children you are responsible for and who live with you receive one of the following benefits:

 - Attendance Allowance